ngeru19/scorecard/README.md

 ## Requirements

 - display scores of home and guest teams
-- add buttons to increment/decrement score
+- add buttons to increment score
 - display current period
 - add button to start new game